 “Our aim is to be known as the most innovative green company in Africa across not just student accommodation but all our projects.”

-In time, no business in STAG’s industry will be successful without taking green into account, making knowledge and education in this area pivotal in the intervening years, in order to make it a sustainable progression.
+In time, no business in the same industry as STAG AFRICAN will be successful without taking green into account, making knowledge and education in this area pivotal in the intervening years, in order to make it a sustainable progression.

 As such, STAG is already developing skills in its local areas of operation to prepare for the modern construction sector; an initiative which fits perfectly within the Company’s much more encompassing philosophy of enriching lives across the SADC region.